nhrade/ufo-alien-whistleblower-list/README.md

 # UFO, SSP, and Alien Whistleblower List
 List of of UFO, SSP, and alien whistleblowers.
+The phenomenon is kept secret and is related to Pentagon budget mismanagement, black-budget programs, secret space programs, and psychic phenomenon.

 Feel free to add more and send a pull request.

 Is every single one of them delusional or lying?